Updated February 15, 2020.

-Europe is the leading tech watchdog in the world, according to the New York Times.
+Europe is the leading tech watchdog in the world.
 The EU cookie law, the GDPR and the coming ePrivacy Regulation are groundbreaking defenses in the right to online privacy.

 The EU cookie law, known also by its official name the ePrivacy Directive, is a vital piece of legislation to ensure data privacy in the European union, an effort to secure EU citizens' privacy online.